ebzzry/ebzzry.github.io/src/fallacies.md

 lie with person A, the one making claims, but with person B, to disprove the claims of person A.

-> “Since you can’t prove the nonexistence of a large cockroach that
+> “Since you can’t prove the inexistence of a large cockroach that
 > defecates stars and lives exactly 100,000 light-years away from
 > where I’m facing right now, it must exist.”